Pictured above: White indigoberry (Randia aculeata) by Bob Peterson. Click on terms for botanical definitions. View post as a PDF.

-White indigoberry is an evergreen flowering shrub or small tree found in pine rocklands and coastal strands and hammocks in Central and South Florida.
+White indigoberry (Randia aculeata) is an evergreen flowering shrub or small tree found in pine rocklands and coastal strands and hammocks in Central and South Florida.
 Its fragrant flowers bloom year-round, attracting a variety of butterflies, including Schaus’ swallowtail (Papilio aristodemus).
 Its pulpy fruit provides food for many birds.
-The plant is the larval host plant for the Tantalus sphinx moth (Aellopus tantalus).
+The plant is a larval host plant for the Tantalus sphinx moth (Aellopus tantalus).

 The genus name Randia is an homage to English botanist Isaac Rand (1674–1743).
 The species epithet aculeate is from the Latin acutus, meaning “sharp” or “pointy,” and refers to the thorny branches.